MphoThemba01/BrightLearn-Exercises/README.md

 - Null Handling: IS NULL, IS NOT NULL, COALESCE, NULLIF
 - Joins: INNER JOIN, LEFT JOIN, RIGHT JOIN
 - Advanced Queries: CASE statements, subqueries, nested SELECTs
-- Additional handwritten exercises
+- Additional handwritten exercises of any concepts learnt in the field of Data

 ## Purpose
-- Compile all SQL exercises in one place
+- Compile all SQL exercises and other exercises in one place
 - Provide a reference for academic evaluation
 - Showcase SQL skills in a professional portfolio
 - Track progression from basic queries to advanced analytics

 ## Outcomes
 By compiling all exercises: